moderndatacompany/dataos.info/docs/resources/lens/exploration_of_deployed_lens_using_rest_apis.md

 2. **Prepare the Python Script:**

-    Use the following template to create a Python script for querying the Lens RESTAPI API:
+    Use the following template to create a Python script for querying the Lens REST API:

     ```python
     import requests